sysid/rs-env/README.md

 ```

 ### Usage
-The resulting set of environment variables is an amalgamation of all files involved in the dependency tree, parent variables are overwritten by child variables.
+The resulting set of environment variables is an amalgamation of all linked files.

 - **DAG**: Directed acyclic graph, i.e. files can have multiple parents
 - **branch**: a linear list of files, each file can have one parent (no DAG).